 ...It almost feels like it's fighting to get away from you, and it certainly doesn't have the power to launch you out of a tight situation.
 The Smart's engine is rough at idle, so it feels like the car is jiggling in stop-and-go traffic.
 As you creep forward and stop, the clutch feels like it's slipping, causing a weird sort of half-acceleration.
 Same thing goes when you brake: Every so often, the clutch disengages and some of your engine-braking power disappears, giving you the sensation you're accelerating when you want to be stopping.
 It's not pleasant.
 For the record, there are some things...

-These are the first spy shots of a completed prototype for the next Smart Fortwo, the third generation of the Mercedes mini and the first to be developed with another... read more October 9, 2013 by Viknesh Vijayenthiran
+These are the latest spy shots of a prototype for the new Smart Fortwo, the third generation of the Mercedes minicar and the first to be developed with another automaker... read more June 4, 2014 by Viknesh Vijayenthiran

 The Smart ForTwo is the butt of many jokes, often for good reason.
 Recently, it's even become the target of some malicious practical jokers in San Francisco.
 This is one... read more May 14, 2014 by Nelson Ireson